 Belgian soprano Ilse Eerens began her vocal studies at the age of 14 at the Lemmens Institute in Louvain/Belgium.
-She then joined the New Opera Academy in The Netherlands and graduated with an MA degree, as a student of Jard van Nes.
+She then joined the New Opera Academy in The Netherlands and graduated with a Masters degree, as a student of Jard van Nes.

-Most recent successes include the lead role of Marianne in HK Gruber’s Geschichten aus dem Wienerwald at the Bregenzer Festspiele and Theater an der Wien, the title-role in Janáček’s Cunning Little Vixen at the Opéra National de Lyon, her debut at the Royal Opera House Covent Garden as Kitchenboy in Rusalka, her role debut as Pamina in Die Zauberflöte at the Stadttheater Klagenfurt, Despina in Cosi fan tutte and Susanna Le Nozze di Figaro, both with the Orchestra of the 18th Century, Celia in Lucio Silla with the Insula orchestra in Versailles, Aix-en-Provence, Theater an der Wien and the Philharmonie de Paris, the soprano part in Lady Sarashina by Péter Eötvös at Opera Narodowa/Teatr Wielki in Warsaw and at the Opéra National de Lyon and the world premiere of Toshio Hosokawa’s new work Nach dem Sturm with the Tokyo Metropolitan Symphony Orchestra with concerts in Tokyo, Luxemburg and the Philharmonie Berlin.
+Elsewhere, she has sung the lead role of Marianne in HK Gruber’s Geschichten aus dem Wienerwald at the Bregenzer Festspiele and Theater an der Wien, La Vierge in Honegger’s Jeanne au Bûcher and the title-role in Janáček’s Cunning Little Vixen, both for the Opéra National de Lyon, Kitchenboy in Rusalka for the Royal Opera House Covent Garden, Matilda in Rossini’s Elisabetta, regina d’Inghilterra, at Theater an der Wien, Pamina in Die Zauberflöte at Stadttheater Klagenfurt, Despina in Cosi fan tutte and Susanna Le Nozze di Figaro, both with the Orchestra of the 18th Century, the title role of Hosokawa’s Matsukaze at Opera Narodowa in Warsaw and the soprano part in Lady Sarashina by Péter Eötvös at Opera Narodowa in Warsaw and at the Opéra National de Lyon.

 A regular guest at La Monnaie in Brussels, her roles for this house have included Oscar in Un ballo in maschera, Jemmy in a concert version of Guillaume Tell (also at the Concertgebouw Amsterdam), Noémie in Massenet’s Cendrillon, Antigone in Enescu’s Oedipe, Amanda in Ligeti’s Le Grand Macabre, a part she has also performed at the Teatro Colon in Buenos Aires, Teatro dell’Opera di Roma and at the Adelaide Music Festival in Australia.